Originate/nectarine/docs/example.md

 store.userSession.profile.email.$get() // => 'john.doe@example.com'
 ```

-You can set an object all at once which equivalent to calling set on each child.
+You can set an object all at once, which is equivalent to calling `$set` on each child.

 ```js
 store.userSession.$set({